Scrubba Washbag Review on TravelLatte.net

 The Scrubba Washbag introduced us to a family-owned and operated company called eartheasy, and we really like them.
 They make and sell a variety of products in several categories, from bamboo plates and straws, to raised-bed garden kits, and a wide range of eco- and kid-friendly products.
 Even better, they have several eco-initiatives that include carbon-offsetting and tree planting.
 Whether you’re an emergency prepper, a green home maker, or eco-conscious in any way, you’re going to love eartheasy.

-Final Thoughts
+Final Thoughts on the Scrubba Washbag

-At nearly $50, the Scrubba Washbag is a bit of a spend, but we think it makes up for it in laundry savings and its multi-tasking nature.
+At around $50, the Scrubba Washbag is a bit of a spend, but we think it makes up for it in laundry savings and its multi-tasking nature.
 After reading our review and seeing how we use it, what do you think?
 Are you ready to tame laundry day with the Scrubba Washbag?

 If you already have a Scrubba Washbag, we’d love to hear about your experience, and the fun ways you’ve found to use your Scrubba beyond laundry chores.
 Just leave us a comment below!